Happyr/Doctrine-Specification/docs/0-0-symfony.md

 ## Replacing the default repository type

 Replacing Doctrine's default repository type with `Happyr\DoctrineSpecification\Repository\EntitySpecificationRepository` is easy in Symfony.
-The doctrine bundle provides a place in configuration to specify the new type.
+The Doctrine bundle provides a place in configuration to specify the new type.

 ```yml
 # app/config/config.yml